sighupio/fury-kubernetes-monitoring/kubeadm-sm/README.md

 - kubelet
 - kube-scheduler

 These are components needed to deliver a functioning Kubernetes cluster.
-If you want to learn more about these components please follow the ufficial [documentation](https://kubernetes.io/docs/concepts/overview/components/) of Kubernetes.
+If you want to learn more about these components please follow the official [documentation](https://kubernetes.io/docs/concepts/overview/components/) of Kubernetes.

 ## Requirements